 Step 1.
 Launch AOMEI Backupper and click Backup > System Backup in order.

 Step 2.
 Select a path to save the backup.
-You can choose to save it to both local hard drive and external storage device like external hard drive, USB flash drive.
+You can choose to save it to both local hard drives and external storage devices like external hard drive, USB flash drive.

 Step 3.
 Set up settings if needed.

 Note: If you want to backup the changed part, you can use incremental and differential backup.
 Also, you can delete old backup images and free up some space for the backup disk.